 CIMNE is the website for the CENTRE INTERNACIONAL DE MÈTODES NUMÈRICS A L’ENGINYERIA (hereinafter, CIMNE) with Tax ID (CIF) number Q5850006G.

-Transparency is one of the values which defines us and, for that reason we want you to know from the start that the privacy of your data is very important to us.
+Transparency is one of the values which define us and, for that reason we want you to know from the start that the privacy of your data is very important to us.
 This privacy statement explains what personal data we collect from our users and how we use it.
 We invite you to read these terms carefully before providing your personal data on this website.

 This website respects and protects the personal data of users.
 As a user, you should know that your rights are guaranteed.